askap-vast/vast-tools/docs/components/pipeline.md

     ```python
     eta_thresh, v_thresh, eta_v_candidates, plot = my_run.run_eta_v_analysis(1.0, 1.0, query=my_query_string)
     ```
-    Check the [`Code Reference`](../../reference/pipeline/) section of this documentation for full details on arguments.
+    Check the [`Code Reference`](../../reference/pipeline/) section of this documentation for full details of the arguments.

 !!!example
     Run the η-V process using threshold sigma values of 1.0 for each metric.